chantastic/sites/chan.dev/src/posts/react-server-components-announcement-notes.md

 ## First impressions

 All things considered, this is an enjoyable experiment.
+If you stick to the [Interesting Things to Try](https://github.com/reactjs/server-components-demo#interesting-things-to-try) section, there's a lot to be learned.
-Clearly this isn't intended for public consumption yet but I love seeing the concepts shared openly with a workable public demo.
+I'm grateful to the React Team for openly sharing these experiments with a workable public demo.